 If the state of Mississippi isn’t road trip territory, I don’t know what is!
-I’ve had a few places marked on Google for a while, and now it was time to tick them off as part of the epic road trip in Mississipi.
+I’ve had a few places marked on Google for a while, and now it was time to tick them off as part of the epic road trip in Mississippi itinerary.

-So what is Mississippi known for?
-Let’s start with its rich music history, the mighty Mississippi river, and delicious mud pies.
-Oh and throw in some Southern hospitality for good measure.
+So, what is Mississippi known for?
+Let’s start with its rich music history (in particular the Blues), the mighty Mississippi river, and delicious mud pies.
+Oh, and throw in some Southern hospitality for good measure.

-Bordered by Alabama, Arkansas, Louisiana, and Tennessee (along with the Gulf of Mexico), there are endless road trip options in and around this state.
+Bordered by Alabama, Arkansas, Louisiana, and Tennessee (along with the Gulf), there are endless road trip options in and around the Magnolia state.

 Although the capital city of Jackson is the most-visited destination in Mississippi, there are tons of hidden gems (and some not-so-hidden ones) just waiting for you to explore.

 This Mississippi road trip takes us all the way from the Gulf Coast to the city of Tupelo.
-It includes the popular Natchez Trace Parkway and the white sandy beaches of Gulfport.
+It includes the popular Natchez Trace Parkway, Blue paradise Clarksdale, Vicksburg and the white sandy beaches of Gulfport.

 Curious to know more?
 Let’s get started!